The general static spherical perfect fluid solution with EoS parameter w=-1/6: Introduction: SSSPF solutions for isothermal EoS

 where $d\Omega^{2}$ is the line element for the unit sphere.
-If the spacetime is sourced by an isotropic perfect fluid (SSSPF solutions), one has to also use the staticity of the fluid,
+If the spacetime is sourced by a {\it static} isotropic perfect fluid (SSSPF solutions), one has to also use the staticity of the fluid,

-However, for most EoS it is very hard to find an analytical solution, that is, functions $B(r)$ and $A(r)$ so that EFE (\ref{ee}) are satisfied.
-As stated above, the general solution for the EoS $p=w\rho$ with constant $w$, that is, the spacetime around a spherically symmetric object embedded in dark energy or quintessence\footnote{Some authors use {\it quintessence} as a synonym for dark energy, while others limit the use of that expression to the range $-1/3>w>-1$.} is not known either, even though the EoS looks very simple (but such a solution would not describe a blackhole (see \cite{revisited,Semiz_on_Kiselev}) since the staticity condition $u^{\mu} = u^{0} \delta_{0}^{\mu}$ is not valid inside the horizon).
-We would also like to re-emphasize that the Kiselev spacetime~\cite{Kiselev} is {\em not} supported by quintessence~\cite{Visser_on_Kiselev,Lake_on_Kiselev,Semiz_on_Kiselev}), since its source is not isotropic.
+However, for most EoS it is very hard to find an analytical solution for the SSSPF problem, that is, functions $B(r)$ and $A(r)$ so that EFE (\ref{ee}) are satisfied [We would like to also warn that such a solution with horizon(s) does {\em not} describe a blackhole (see \cite{revisited,Semiz_on_Kiselev}) since the staticity condition (\ref{staticity}), $u^{\mu} = u^{0} \delta_{0}^{\mu}$ is not valid inside the horizon].
+As stated above, the general solution for the EoS $p=w\rho$ with constant $w$, that is, the spacetime around a spherically symmetric object embedded in dark energy or quintessence\footnote{Some authors use {\it quintessence} as a synonym for dark energy, while others limit the use of that expression to the range $-1/3>w>-1$.} is not known, even though the EoS looks very simple.
+Please note that the Kiselev spacetime~\cite{Kiselev} is {\em not} supported by quintessence~\cite{Visser_on_Kiselev,Lake_on_Kiselev,Semiz_on_Kiselev}), since its source is not isotropic.

 Full solutions of the $w=$ constant SSSPF problem are known only for some particular values of $w$: The cases of $w=-1$ and $w=0$ are trivial, the full solution for case $w=-1/3$ was reported in 2001/2002~\cite{CSB}, and the full solution for $w=-1/5$ in 2020/2022~\cite{semiz_w_1/5} (by the present author).
 This set of $w$ values is consistent with the set conjectured in~\cite{Ivanov} as the set of possible anaytic solutions.
 The author of~\cite{Ivanov} comes to this conclusion by converting the problem into the Abel equation of second kind, whose integrable cases are known.
-The author also points out that the so-called (idempotent) Buchdahl transformation~\cite{Buchdahl} connects each $w$ solution to another, in particular, $w=-1$ to $w=-1/5$; hence comes close to solving the $w=-1/5$ case (For more detail about this and some other aspects of the $w=$ constant problem, see \cite{semiz_w_1/5}).
+The author also points out that the so-called (involutory) Buchdahl transformation~\cite{Buchdahl} connects each $w$ solution to another, in particular, $w=-1$ to $w=-1/5$; hence that author comes close to solving the $w=-1/5$ case (For more detail, and some other aspects of the $w=$ constant problem, see \cite{semiz_w_1/5}).

 On the other hand, the paper~\cite{Liouvillian} claims that $w=-1/6$ should also be integrable, but does not give any solution.
 The authors base their assertion on the problem being convertible into a Lotka-Volterra differential system whose Liouvillian integrability can be characterized via Darboux theory.
 In the present work, we find that their conclusion is right, and display the explicit $w=-1/6$ solution.
 It can be reached by the Buchdahl transform of a known solution, as will be shown below.